futabato/FutabatedLearning/README.md

 ## Run an experiment

-The baseline experiment with MNIST on MLP using GPU (if `gpu:0` is available)
+The baseline experiment with MNIST on CNN model using GPU (if `gpu:0` is available)

 ```
 python src/federatedlearning/main.py